New Year's Day

 He spoke about the pressure and guilt so many people feel to have what I guess you'd call a "productive" life.
 You hear people say things like, "Live your life as if you're going to die tomorrow," supposedly trying to inspire you to live a more "full" life today.
 But all it does is make you feel burdened and guilty and nonproductive.
 Mark has been struggling with that lately, feeling like he isn't living the life he's supposed to.
 (Thanks a lot, John Eldredge.
 You and your "adventure" talk can go take a flying leap.)

 Charles then quoted the scripture from Ephesians, "For we are God's workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do."
 The word "workmanship" in the Greek is "poemia" which is where we get the word "poem" - we are God's poem or work of art.
-Then he quoted from a letter from the poet Rainer Maria Rilke to a young aspiring poet about criticis
+Then he quoted from a letter from the poet Rainer Maria Rilke to a young aspiring poet about criticism:

 "Read as little as possible of literary criticism - such things are either partisan opinions, which have become petrified and meaningless, hardened and empty of life, or else they are just clever word-games, in which one view wins today, and tomorrow the opposite view.
 Works of art are of an infinite solitude, and no means of approach is so useless as criticism.
 Only love can touch and hold them and be fair to them."